Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Reinforcement Fine-Tuning Mitigates Forgetting in CPT

 Beyond task-specific knowledge, an ideal CPT process also requires preserving the model's foundational, general-purpose abilities.
 We evaluated the models on general benchmarks to measure this effect.
 The results, presented in Table~\ref{tab:general_capabilities_merged_modified}, highlight another critical advantage of RFT.

-\paragraph{SFT harms general capabilities in both CL and MTL.} Our experiments reveal that SFT causes significant ``base model degradation" \citep{liu2025llava}.
+\paragraph{SFT harms general capabilities in both CL and MTL.} Our experiments reveal that SFT causes significant \textit{base model degradation} \citep{liu2025llava}.
 SFT induces a severe performance drop of \minusvalue{16.9\%} on the challenging MMLU-Pro benchmark (47.5\% $\rightarrow$ 30.6\%).
 Crucially, this is not merely an artifact of sequential learning; even multi-task SFT (MTL (SFT)), which trains on all data simultaneously, still causes a severe drop of \minusvalue{14.3\%} on the same benchmark.
 A similar trend is evident on MMMU, where SFT and MTL (SFT) cause performance to decline by \minusvalue{12.0\%} and \minusvalue{4.3\%} respectively.
 This demonstrates that the SFT paradigm itself appears harmful to the model's foundational capabilities.

 \paragraph{RFT preserves and enhances general capabilities.} In contrast to the capability decay observed across all SFT methods, the RFT paradigm effectively safeguards the model's general abilities.
 GRPO, in particular, often \textit{enhances} these abilities.
 For instance, GRPO improves performance on MMMU by \plusvalue{2.1\%} (52.1\% $\rightarrow$ 54.2\%).
 Crucially, RFT also improves model general capabilities, with GRPO improving the POPE score by \plusvalue{1.9\%} (86.6\% $\rightarrow$ 88.5\%) and reducing the tendency for hallucination.
 This clear difference highlights that RFT is a more robust paradigm for continual post-training.
+Additional POPE split-wise results are provided in Appendix~\ref{app:pope_split}, where the same trend holds across random, popular, and adversarial splits.